Mister Rogers' Neighborhood season 5: Episode 26 (Mrs. McFeely birthday)

-Mister Rogers changes his routine up to this point and ends this episode with It's Such a Good FeelingandThe Weekend Songrather than his usual singing of Tomorrow: "Do you know what I feel like?
+Mister Rogers changes his routine up to this point and ends this episode with It's Such a Good Feeling and The Weekend Song rather than his usual singing of Tomorrow: "Do you know what I feel like?
 I feel like singing something different before I leave today.
 Yeah, I've liked being with you and that's a good feeling."